Robust inference using density-powered Stein operators: Score matching via gamma -Stein operator

+Hence the Jacobian is a cross-Gram matrix and need not be symmetric.
+The mixing weights must also be treated on the simplex, because $\sum_j\pi_j\partial_{\pi_j}s_\theta=0$ identically vanishes the radial direction.
+We therefore impose the explicit local rank condition that the Jacobian in \eqref{eq:mixture-cross-gram}, after restriction to the tangent space $\{\delta\pi:\sum_j\delta\pi_j=0\}$ and the remaining parameter coordinates, is nonsingular at $\theta_\star$ (for a fixed labeling).}

-To evaluate the practical performance and robustness of the proposed simplified $\gamma$-Stein estimator, we conduct a simulation study comparing it against the standard MLE, which is implemented via the Expectation-Maximization (EM) algorithm.
-The experiment focuses on fitting a two-component, two-dimensional spherical normal mixture model ($J=2$, $d=2$).
-The true parameters for the data-generating distribution are set as follows: \begin{itemize} \item {Mixing weights ($\pi$):} $(0.5, 0.5)$ \item {Component means ($\mu$):} $((-2.0, 0.0), (2.0, 0.0))$ \item {Component variances ($\sigma^2$):} $(0.6, 0.6)$ \end{itemize} For each experimental condition, we draw $n=500$ samples from this true GMM.
-To assess robustness, we introduce contamination by replacing a fraction $\varepsilon$ of the data with outliers drawn from a heavy-tailed Student's t-distribution ($\text{df}=4$).
-We test four levels of contamination: $\varepsilon \in \{0\%, 3\%, 5\%, 10\%\}$.
-The experiment is repeated $50$ times for each contamination level to ensure stable results.
+{To evaluate the practical performance and robustness of the proposed simplified \(\gamma\)-Stein estimator, we conduct a simulation study comparing it with the standard MLE, implemented via the expectation--maximization (EM) algorithm.
+Following the reviewer's suggestion, we revise the previous symmetric mixture setting and consider an asymmetric two-component, two-dimensional spherical normal mixture model.
+This design reduces the label-switching ambiguity and makes the effect of mean-directed contamination more transparent.}

-The simplified {$\gamma$-Stein estimator} is implemented using a robust initialization and a homotopy method with a fixed target of $\gamma = 0.3$.
-Performance is measured by the root mean square error (RMSE) between the estimated and true parameters, carefully accounting for the label-switching ambiguity inherent in mixture models.
-The results of the simulation, summarized in Table~\ref{tab:gmm_rmse}, clearly highlight the trade-off between efficiency on clean data and robustness against outliers.

-\begin{itemize} \item {Scenario 1: Clean data ($\varepsilon = 0\%$)} As expected from theory, when the data is not contaminated, the {MLE is statistically superior}, achieving a lower RMSE across all three parameter sets ($\pi$, $\mu$, and $\sigma^2$).
-The $\gamma$-Stein estimator shows a modest loss of efficiency, which is the price of its inherent robustness mechanism.

-\item {Scenario 2: Contaminated data ($\varepsilon > 0\%$)} The practical advantage of the $\gamma$-Stein estimator becomes immediately apparent as contamination is introduced.
-The performance of the {MLE degrades dramatically}, especially for the component variances ($\sigma^2$), which are highly sensitive to the outliers.
-At just 3\% contamination, the mean RMSE for the MLE's variance estimate explodes.
-In stark contrast, the {$\gamma$-Stein estimator remains remarkably stable}.
-At 10\% contamination, the mean RMSE for the MLE's variance is $32.492$, whereas the $\gamma$-Stein estimator's RMSE is only $5.930$--an order of magnitude smaller.
-This demonstrates the effectiveness of the $p(x)^\gamma$ weighting in down-weighting the influence of outliers. \end{itemize}

-This numerical study confirms the theoretical advantages of the simplified $\gamma$-Stein estimator.
-While MLE is optimal for perfectly clean data, its performance is brittle and collapses under even minor contamination.
-The {$\gamma$-Stein estimator provides a robust alternative}, delivering significantly more reliable and stable parameter estimates in the presence of outliers, making it a more suitable method for practical applications where data purity cannot be guaranteed.